 In this new school there’ll be many other equally bright or brighter children.
 Would your child’s best interests be to struggle and bounce along the bottom of every set?
 Putting a non-academic child through an academic school won’t make them cleverer but it could knock their self-confidence.
-And maybe self-confidence is more valuable than one grade at A Level to succeed in life.
+And to be successful in “life”, maybe self-confidence is more valuable than one grade at A Level.

 Obvious?
 Apparently not.
-Too many children are tutored or “crammed” in the months leading up to 11+/entrance exams with the expectation of winning a place at a prestigious school.
+Many children are tutored or “crammed” in the months leading up to 11+/entrance exams with the expectation of winning a place at a prestigious school.
 Is this parental vanity or the child’s best interests?